flyteorg/flyte/rfc/system/0000-flyteadmin-rbac.md

 supports blanket authorization which does not align with information security best practices like the
 [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-Flyte's project and domain concepts seem like strong constructs for supporting multi-tenancy but there are no mechanisms in place to prevent users of one tenant from accidentally or maliciously maniuplating another tenant's executions, tasks, launch plans, etc.
+Flyte's project and domain concepts seem like strong constructs for supporting multi-tenancy but there are no mechanisms in place to prevent users of one tenant from accidentally or maliciously manipulating another tenant's executions, tasks, launch plans, etc.

 At Stack AV we have solved this problem in our fork and are looking to contribute our work back after several requests from the community.